Is domestic helper insurance necessary?

 Yes.
-According to Hong Kong law, you must have employee compensation insurance for any domestic helpers you hire.
-This is typically known as ‘maid insurance’ or ‘helper insurance’ and most banks and insurance providers will have policies you can buy.
+Employers are required to purchase insurance for their domestic helpers in Hong Kong.
+According to Hong Kong law, the employer must have employee compensation insurance for any domestic helpers they hire.
+This is typically known as ‘maid insurance’ or ‘helper insurance’ and most banks and insurance providers will have policy options.

 According to the Labour Department, “an employer who fails to comply with the compulsory insurance requirement is liable on conviction to a maximum fine of $100,000 and imprisonment for two years.”
-Therefore, it is incredibly important for you to take care of your domestic helper’s insurance plan prior to employment!
+Therefore, it is very important for the employer to take care of the domestic helper’s insurance plan prior to employment.

 - Health insurance

 We have created a comparison chart of of insurance policy options here.
 This is for reference only.
 Fair Employment Agency does not endorse any particular insurance policy.
 Please check directly with the insurance provider for the most updated prices.
 (Last updated August 2023)